hangeza/indi-rpi-radiotelescope/README.md

 - in root dir "mkdir build && cd build"
 - "cmake ../pirt"
 - "make"
+- "sudo make install"

-The binary should be in the build directory and can be started with "indiserver indi_pirt".
+The binary should then be installed in system's bin directory and can be started with "indiserver indi_pirt".